-The ASCAT Wind Data Processor (AWDP) is a software package written in Fortran 90 for handling data from the ASCAT and ERS scatterometer instruments.
-Details of these instruments can be found on several sites and in several other documents, see e.g. [Portabella, 2002; Stoffelen, 1998] and information on the ESA and EUMETSAT web sites.
+The ASCAT Wind Data Processor (AWDP) is a software package written in Fortran 90 for handling data from the Advanced Scatterometer (ASCAT) and European Remote Sensing satellite (ERS) scatterometer instruments.
+Details of these instruments can be found on several web sites and in several other documents, see e.g. [Portabella, 2002; Stoffelen, 1998] and information on the ESA and EUMETSAT web sites.

 AWDP generates surface winds based on ASCAT and ERS data.
-In particular, it allows performing the ambiguity removal with the 2DVAR method and it supports the MSS scheme.
+It allows performing the ambiguity removal with the Two-dimensional Variational Ambiguity Removal (2DVAR) method and it supports the Multiple Solution Scheme (MSS).
 The output of AWDP consists of wind vectors which represent surface winds within the ground swath of the scatterometer.
-Input of AWDP is Normalized Radar Cross Section (NRCS, σ_0) data.
+Input of AWDP is Normalized Radar Cross Section (NRCS, $\sigma_0$ ) data.
 These data may be real-time.
-The input files of AWDP are in BUFR or PFS (native MetOp) format.
+The input files of AWDP are in BUFR or Product Format Specification (PFS, native MetOp) format.
 BUFR input may be provided using the BUFR templates for ERS or ASCAT; output is always written using the ASCAT BUFR template.
 Moreover, AWDP needs Numerical Weather Prediction (NWP) model winds as a first guess for the Ambiguity Removal step.
 These data need to be provided in GRIB.